phdmatamoros/LDP-VAE/README.md

 # LDP-VAE
 This repository contents the information to reproduce the results presented in the conference EDBT-ICDT 2022

+In this experiments, we propose use VAE in LDP approach

 User.py encodes users data using Hash Functions as suggested in https://ieeexplore.ieee.org/document/8306916

 Vae_TrainTest-RealDataset.py trains all the attributes available in dataset, then the original dataset is encoded and pertubed